 In the office, it seems like there are always things to get done.
-Emails to send, websites to check on, customer service calls to be answered.
+Emails to send, websites to check on, customer service chats pinging with notifications.
 While home, however, not hearing the office abuzz with activity makes me feel like I’m not getting enough done, even when the workload is exactly the same!
 Without the added bonus of hearing other people keeping on track, it’s sometimes hard to keep my brain in work-mode, which makes me feel less productive.

 …And feeling less productive can really hurt anyone’s productivity level.

 I’ve found that the best way to avoid the self-fulfilling prophecy is to psychologically separate your work place from the rest of your house, if possible.
 I no longer go into my “work room” unless it’s during my work hours, and I don’t leave my work room unless I’m taking a break.